Central Garden & Pet (NASDAQ:CENT) Issues FY 2022 Earnings Guidance

 Central Garden & Pet (NASDAQ:CENT) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $3.100-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $3.080.
 The company issued revenue guidance of -.

-Separately, Argus cut shares of Central Garden & Pet from a buy rating to a hold rating in a research report on Tuesday.
+Separately, Argus downgraded shares of Central Garden & Pet from a buy rating to a hold rating in a research report on Tuesday, November 30th.

-A number of large investors have recently added to or reduced their stakes in the stock.
-Bank of New York Mellon Corp increased its position in Central Garden & Pet by 7.0% during the third quarter.
-Bank of New York Mellon Corp now owns 107,412 shares of the company’s stock worth $5,156,000 after acquiring an additional 7,065 shares during the period.
-Morgan Stanley increased its position in Central Garden & Pet by 89.9% during the third quarter.
-Morgan Stanley now owns 68,315 shares of the company’s stock worth $3,280,000 after acquiring an additional 32,345 shares during the period.
-Royal Bank of Canada increased its position in Central Garden & Pet by 2.7% during the third quarter.
-Royal Bank of Canada now owns 15,760 shares of the company’s stock worth $757,000 after acquiring an additional 421 shares during the period.
-Finally, BNP Paribas Arbitrage SA increased its position in Central Garden & Pet by 145.2% during the third quarter.
-BNP Paribas Arbitrage SA now owns 10,505 shares of the company’s stock worth $504,000 after acquiring an additional 6,221 shares during the period.
-18.23% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently made changes to their positions in the company.
+Bank of New York Mellon Corp raised its position in shares of Central Garden & Pet by 7.0% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 107,412 shares of the company’s stock valued at $5,156,000 after purchasing an additional 7,065 shares during the period.
+Morgan Stanley grew its stake in Central Garden & Pet by 89.9% during the third quarter.
+Morgan Stanley now owns 68,315 shares of the company’s stock valued at $3,280,000 after acquiring an additional 32,345 shares in the last quarter.
+Royal Bank of Canada grew its stake in Central Garden & Pet by 2.7% during the third quarter.
+Royal Bank of Canada now owns 15,760 shares of the company’s stock valued at $757,000 after acquiring an additional 421 shares in the last quarter.
+Finally, BNP Paribas Arbitrage SA grew its stake in Central Garden & Pet by 145.2% during the third quarter.
+BNP Paribas Arbitrage SA now owns 10,505 shares of the company’s stock valued at $504,000 after acquiring an additional 6,221 shares in the last quarter.
+Hedge funds and other institutional investors own 18.23% of the company’s stock.

 Central Garden & Pet Co is an innovator, producer and distributor of branded and private label products for the lawn & garden and pet supplies markets in the United States.
 Founded initially as a distribution company, it grew its business through a succession of over 50 acquisitions and created a broad portfolio which allows for economies of scale and market advantages.